r0psteev/MarysDatingEngine/README.md

 ## Rationale

-We avoid binding our important data to the conainer layers so that in case of general failure, we can resume operations with the last saved data.
+We avoid binding our important data to the container layers so that in case of general failure, we can resume operations with the last saved data.

 Both queued tasks and graph database will survive crashes on a totally separate host from the host on which lives the application system.